Native American language index

-For that matter, even putting on a correct tattoo from a tribe you've never even been to visit will pretty much mark you as a poser
+For that matter, even putting on a correct tattoo from a tribe you've never even been to visit will give you some negative reactions too

 (just like putting on army tattooes when you've never been a soldier would).

 In other words, if you have to ask a stranger about it over the Internet, you probably really do not want to be getting a

 Native American tribal tattoo.
 You run the risk of achieving exactly the opposite effect from the one you were hoping for:

 distancing yourself from your people, or even mis-honoring an ancestor.
 Tread carefully there.

 But What If I Want A Native American Tattoo Anyway?

 When I first put this page up in 2003, most of the tattoo-related email I received was from mixed-blood people wishing to get

 traditional tribal tattoos to honor their native ancestors and feel closer to their native heritage.
 It is these people that my previous

 advice is intended for (and judging from their responses, it has been appreciated.)
 However, since that time tribal tattoo art has

 apparently really hit the mainstream, and now I get a lot of frustrated email from other people--young people looking for tattoos